-- e) The table or support on which the judging apparatus is placed should stand opposite the central lane and at least 1 metre from the piste. - f) One or more pistes must be available as reserve pistes to be used when one or more matches are slower than the rest. - i) There must be one central judging apparatus with extension lamps for each piste. - a) Only an electrical apparatus designed with wires connecting the pentathletes to the central apparatus and registering hits by a light signal with auxiliary sound signals are authorised.
+- a) Only an electrical apparatus designed with wires connecting the pentathletes to the central apparatus and registering hits by a light signal with auxiliary sound signals are authorised.
 The apparatus registers when contact is established between the wires forming the circuit in the epée, thus completing the circuit. - b) The apparatus must register only the first hit that is made.
 In case the interval of time between 2 hits is less than 40 milliseconds (1/25 of a second), the apparatus must register a double-hit.
 Then both signal lamps must light up simultaneously.
 When the interval is greater than 50 milliseconds (1/20 seconds) the apparatus must register only one hit.
 Then only one signal lamp is lit.
 The tolerance allowed for timing the apparatus is that between these two limits (1/25 seconds and 1/20 seconds). - c) When the external resistance is normal, that is 10 ohms, the apparatus must register hits when these are made with duration of contact of 2 -10 milliseconds.
 With one exceptional external resistance of 100 ohms the apparatus must still register a hit, but without any specific duration of contact. - d) The apparatus must not register hits that are made on the earthed material (on the guard or on the conductive piste), even when there is a resistance of 100 ohms in the earth circuit.
 The apparatus must not register a hit made in the metallic piste or on the metallic parts of the weapon, nor may it prevent the registering of a hit made simultaneously by the opponent. - ii) The apparatus must be based on an electrical supply of 12 volts.
 The electrical connection on the apparatus provided to connect it to the supply must be so constructed that it is impossible to connect the apparatus by mistake to the general supply (mains).
 If the apparatus is constructed for use with dry batteries, it must be equipped with a voltmeter or other device whereby the state of the dry batteries can be checked at any time.
-Nevertheless, the apparatus must always be provided with the electrical connection prescribed above to enable it to be supplied by batteries. - iii) The apparatus must include a warning light to indicate that the apparatus is under tension and this lamp should be colourless. - iv) Visual signals include at least 2 signal lamps on each side of the apparatus, so designed that if one lamp does not function it does not prevent the other from lighting up nor cause an excessive current through the latter.
+Nevertheless, the apparatus always be provided with the electrical connection prescribed above to enable it to be supplied by batteries. - iii) The apparatus must include a warning light to indicate that the apparatus is under tension and this lamp should be colourless. - iv) Visual signals include at least 2 signal lamps on each side of the apparatus, so designed that if one lamp does not function it does not prevent the other from lighting up nor cause an excessive current through the latter.
 The signal lamps should give a red signal on one side of the apparatus and a green signal on the other.
 The apparatus may include lights that indicate shorts to the earthed circuit; these should be orange in colour.
 The light bulbs, which show when hits are registered, are usually covered with translucent shades.
 It must, however, be possible to remove these shades and use the naked lights when the lighting conditions in the locality make it desirable to do so (strong sunlight or, exceptionally, in the open air). - a) The signal lamps must be placed on top of the apparatus in order that they may be simultaneously visible to the Referee on the piste, the pentathletes and the superintendent of the apparatus.
 They must be so positioned that they show clearly from which side the hit was made.
 Arrangements must be made so that extension lamps can be added to the exterior of the apparatus in order to increase the visibility of the signals.